Adobe-Marketing-Cloud/aem-ldap-tutorial/step-03/tutorial-03-test.md

 In this step we verify that the LDAP authentication works and if the users are synced properly.

+**!** If you want to fast forward, here's the [ldap-config-with-profile-pkg.zip](ldap-config-with-profile-pkg.zip) package with the resuling configuration of this step.

 ### Requirements
 1. LDAP Server with example data (from step 01)
 2. AEM 6.1 installation with configured LDAP authentication (from step 02)